ariscript/www/content/blog/khoury/index.md

 courses to chase better statistics will end up in providing a worse educational experience where more people pass, but everyone learns less as a result.
-Admitting that classes need to become easier in order for more students to pass them is an indictment of the faculty teaching them and an abdication of responsibility to provide students with the best possible education.
+Admitting that classes need to become easier in order for more students to pass them is a failing from the administration and shows the lack of support systems in place for students to get the best education possible.

+n indictment of the faculty teaching them and an abdication of responsibility to provide students with the best possible education.

 ## My Personal Experience